oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/kubernetes.md

 More information about the WebLogic Kubernetes Operator can be found [here](https://oracle.github.io/weblogic-kubernetes-operator).

-NOTE: The Extract Domain Resource Tool is available with WDT releases 1.7.0 and later.
+**NOTE**: The Extract Domain Resource Tool is available with WDT releases 1.7.0 and later.

 Here is an example command line for the Extract Domain Resource Tool:
 ```